Links for Parents & Carers

 Sensory Integration is the process by which the brain organizes and filters all of the information received by the senses.
 This leaflet contains basic information on the different senses and some ideas to help at home.

-- Changes to the Free Bus Pass Scheme for Disabled People
+- Free Bus Pass Scheme for Disabled People

 - NewLife Charity